 Business visas are specific to being sponsored by an organization, company or corporation, or being invited by a company that is based in the destination abroad to which you plan to travel.

 If you plan to work remotely and travel abroad (also known as “geographic arbitrage”), you’ll be needing to look into tourist visa requirements only.
+This may play into where your choice of where to work remotely and travel quite heavily.

 Our disclaimers regarding travel visa information given in this guide